Think Spain and Barcelona comes to mind instantly. As a kid, the only Spanish city I’d heard of was Barcelona and I really wanted to visit it.

 Discover the Disneyland of Barcelona: Park Güell

-About 4kms away from Placa de Catalunya is the impressive Park Güell of Barcelona that is an architectural gem designed by the architect Antoni Gaudí.
+About 4kms away from Placa de Catalunya is the impressive Park Güell of Barcelona.
+It is an architectural gem designed by the architect Antoni Gaudí.
 The perfect harmony of architecture as well as nature is etched in my memory forever.

-I would strongly advise all tourists to wear shorts or jeans with sport shoes when visiting this park as one needs to go uphill to reach the park, and the chances of falling down while sloping down are pretty good ( comes from experience as I slipped while coming down).
+I would strongly advise all tourists to wear shorts or jeans with sport shoes.
+You need to climb uphill to reach the park.
+And the chances of tripping while sloping down are pretty good ( comes from experience as I slipped while coming down).